Chief Executive Officer, The Wildlife Trusts

 Policy Fellow Alum, Centre for Science and Policy

-Craig Bennett is Chief Executive Officer (CEO) of Friends of the Earth and Honorary Professor of Sustainability and Innovation at Alliance Manchester Business School, University of Manchester.
+Craig Bennett is Chief Executive Officer (CEO) of The Wildlife Trusts, and was previously CEO of Friends of the Earth.
+He is an Honorary Professor of Sustainability and Innovation at Alliance Manchester Business School, University of Manchester.

 He has been described as “one of the country’s top environmental campaigners”, and by The Guardian as “the very model of a modern eco-general”.
 He was recently listed as one of the UK’s top “social media CEOs”.